Trading Strategy

 "My advice to the trustee could not be more simple: Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund.
 I suggest Vanguard’s."
 (VFINX)

 The numbers don't lie.
-Despite staffs of analysts, access to CEOs, CFOs, unlimited capital for research, etc. on average, the majority of hedge funds underperform the market each year.
+Despite staffs of analysts, access to CEOs, CFOs, unlimited capital for research, etc. on average, the majority of mutual funds underperform the market over the short and the long haul.

 Closing thoughts